irenaliu/dmit2008-thinking-in-react/README.md

 ## Component Hierarchy / Pages

 The following images are screenshots taken from the actual live website which I do not own.
 In my static mockup version of this app, I have chosen to focus on the main landing page for this study.
+In the demo app, you will find that I have moved around some parts slightly.

 ![Blog landing page (top)](/mockups/home.jpg)
 ![Blog landing page (bottom)](/mockups/footer.jpg)